-In summary, Hypothesis I is supported by the evidence.
-Furthermore, Table 1 and Table 2, for simulated tracking and aerial experiments, respectively, show that abd-estimate metareasoning is better than ignore metareasoning, at the right η values, and worse than oracle metareasoning.
-For the simulated tracking domain, in which we executed multiple experiments with different random variations, we see that in noisy conditions, abd-estimate performs significantly better in terms of precision, recall, and noise precision.
-Thus, Hypothesis II is also supported.
+In summary, Hypothesis I is confirmed by the evidence.
+Furthermore, Tables 1 and 3, for simulated tracking and aerial experiments, respectively, show that abd-estimate metareasoning is better than ignore metareasoning, at the right η values, and worse than oracle metareasoning.
+For the simulated tracking domain, in which we executed multiple experiments with different random variations, we see that in noisy conditions, abd-estimate performs significantly better in terms of Precision, Recall, and Noise Precision.
+Thus, Hypothesis II is confirmed.

-Finally, Hypothesis III is supported by evidence from experiments with the simulated tracking domain, which show that each meta-hypothesis played a role.
+Finally, Hypothesis III is confirmed by the following evidence.
+Experiments with the simulated tracking domain show that each meta-hypothesis played a role.
 At $\eta = 0.10$, on average 1.68 ± 0.27 (standard error) implausible hypotheses meta-hypotheses were accepted during each experiment, 4.68 ± 0.29 incompatible hypotheses, 8.56 ± 0.72 insufficient evidence, and 3.42 ± 0.32 order dependency meta-hypotheses.
 In the aerial domain, we find that six implausible hypotheses and two insufficient evidence meta-hypotheses were accepted at $\eta = 0.80$.
 Order dependency and incompatible hypotheses meta-hypotheses were never considered to be possible causes of anomalies because there are no incompatible pairs among the hypotheses in this domain.